A person must be an employee1 in order to be entitled to the minimum wage"(MW).

 Statutory Paternity Leave/Pay

-The Family Leave Bill 2005 (dated 28 July 2025) was published after 1 June 2025 - even though the Government announced that statutory paternity leave/pay would come into force on 1 June 2025.
+The Family Leave Act 2025 was published in October 2025 - even though the Government announced that the Act would come into force on 1 June 2025.
 See the comments below.

 ------------------------------------------------------------------------------------------------------------------------

-1. The definition of an employee can be found in section 2 of the Minimum Wage Act 2017.
+1. The definition of an employee can be found in section 2 of the Minimum Wage Act 2017 (MWA).
+The MW applies to an hourly-paid employee.
+But the MWA is silent about other types of work, e.g. piecework, where an employee is not hourly-paid.